Learn how you can easily create a JPEG or PNG image of your signature using your finger or Apple Pencil on iPhone and iPad.

-Signatures are useful for attesting digital documents like contracts, invoices, rental agreements, etc. Similarly, if you’re a photographer, you might want to add a signature on all your photos as a watermark.
-We already have a separate tutorial showing you how to sign PDFs on your iOS device.
-In this guide, we’ll show you how to use your finger or Apple Pencil to create your signature and save it as JPEG or PNG image to your iPhone or iPad.
+Signatures are useful for attesting to digital documents such as contracts, invoices, and rental agreements.
+Similarly, if you’re a photographer, you might want to add a signature on all your photos as a watermark.

 1. Use a third-party app to save an image of your signature